-INDEPENDENT AUDITORS' REPORT
+INDEPENDENT AUDITOR'S REPORT

-We have audited the accompanying consolidated financial statements of Mennonite Brethren Homes, Inc. d/b/a Palm Village Retirement Community (a nonprofit health care entity), and affiliate (collectively, the "Organization") which comprise the consolidated statements of financial position as of December 31, 2019 and 2018, and the related consolidated statements of activities, statements of functional expenses, and consolidated statements of cash flows for the years then ended, and the related notes to the consolidated financial statements.
+We have audited the accompanying consolidated financial statements of Mennonite Brethren Homes, Inc. d/b/a Palm Village Retirement Community (a California nonprofit health care entity), and Subsidiary (a California Corporation) (collectively, the Organization) which comprise the consolidated statement of financial position as of December 31, 2020, and the related consolidated statement of activities, functional expenses, and cash flows for the year then ended, and the related notes to the consolidated financial statements.